2017 Bosnia & Herzegovia Global Money Week

 - 17th of March

-Interactive Open Schools (MIOS) organized Skype calls with children from 3 other schools namely Elementary School Tušanj, Elementary School Pasci and Elementary School Brčanska Malta had the opportunity to speak to children from Africa, Asia and Latin America.
+For GMW2014, Interactive Open Schools (MIOS) organized Skype calls with children from 3 schools, the Elementary School Tušanj, Elementary School Pasci and Elementary School Brčanska Malta.
+During these calls, each had the opportunity to speak to children from Africa, Asia and Latin America.
 “In the end, we learned that we are very similar to each other”, shared the Bosnian children who had spent the entire day on calls with their counterparts from other countries.

 The calls were organized as a part of International Aflatoun Day.
-Aflatoun is a network of organizations who deliver social and financial education to over 2 million children in 100 countries.
-This year, the International Aflatoun Day brought an end to Global Money Week on March 17th.
-Global Money Week evolved from the original International Aflatoun Day.
-It is an opportunity to engage children and youth around the world, give them an opportunity to connect with each other, and celebrate their hard work and initiative.
+Aflatoun, an organization from which Global Money Week evolved, is a network of organizations who deliver social and financial education to over 2 million children in 100 countries.
+It is an opportunity to engage children and youth around the world with one another, give them an opportunity to connect with each other, and celebrate their hard work and initiative.
+This year, the International Aflatoun Day capped off Global Money Week on March 17th.